-- The PPECB is recognised by international markets as a reputable entity within the export industry. - It acts as a third country that is mandated to enforce the regualtions of the importing country Almost any certification done by PPECB facilitates the seamless exportation of the certified products into the global - Almost any certification done by PPECB facilitates the seamess exportation of the certified p markets through enhanced credibility achieved by PPECB. - The PPECB is the designated assignee under DALRRD and has the authority to carry out onsite inspections to ensure compliance with regulations and systems that promote food safety. - Registration with PPECB is done electronically online after compliance with what appears on the checklist obtainable from the PPECB website: https://ppecb.com/wp-content/uploads/2016/07/VGM-Assessment-Application-Procedure.pdf
+- The PPECB is recognised by international markets as a reputable entity within the export industry. - It acts as a third country that is mandated to enforce the regualtions of the importing country - Almost any certification done by PPECB facilitates the seamless exportation of the certified products into the global markets through enhanced credibility achieved by PPECB. - The PPECB is the designated assignee under DALRRD and has the authority to carry out onsite inspections to ensure compliance with regulations and systems that promote food safety. - Registration with PPECB is done electronically online after compliance with what appears on the checklist obtainable from the PPECB website: https://ppecb.com/wp-content/uploads/2016/07/VGM-Assessment-Application-Procedure.pdf

 PPECB is the mandated Assignee of D:FSQA.
 The PPECB works with National Plant Protection Organisation of South Africa that control pests and diseases on plants.
-Figure 4 outlines the complimenting legislation towards food safety certification by PPECB.
+Figure 4 below outlines the complimenting legislation towards food safety certification by PPECB.